khadijaalmasry/Task-MGMT-System/README.md

+### Project Description
+The Task Management System is a web-based application that facilitates the organization, tracking, and management of tasks and projects.
+It is designed to enhance productivity and collaboration among users, including students and administrators.

 ## Environment Variables

 To run this project, you'll need to create a `.env` file in the root directory of the backend folder with the following variables: